RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Methodology

 \subsection{Enhanced Decoding}

-One shortcoming about the above decoding process is that the training signals, i.e., the cross-entropy loss, may only be derived from the masked tokens, instead of the entire input tokens.
-Besides, each masked token is reconstructed based on the same context, i.e., $\mathbf{h}_{\tilde{X}} \oplus \mathbf{E}_{\tilde{X}_{dec}} + \mathbf{P}$.
-We argue that the pre-training effect can be further enhanced if 1) more training signals can be derived from the input, and 2) the reconstruction task can be performed based on different contexts.
-To this end, we propose the following enhanced decoding inspired by two-stream attention \cite{yang2019xlnet} and position-specific attention mask \cite{dong2019unified}.
-Particularly, we will have the following two input sequences: $\mathbf{H}_1$ and $\mathbf{H}_2$, for decoding (Figure \ref{fig:2}.
+One limitation about the decoding process is that the training signals, i.e., the cross-entropy loss, can only be derived from the masked tokens.
+Besides, every masked token is always reconstructed based on the same context, i.e., $\mathbf{H}_{\tilde{X}_{dec}}$.
+We argue that the pre-training effect can be further enhanced providing that 1) \textbf{more training signals} can be derived from the input sentence, and 2) the reconstruction task can be performed based on \textbf{diversified contexts}.
+To this end, we propose the \textbf{enhanced decoding} inspired by two-stream self-attention \cite{yang2019xlnet} and position-specific attention mask \cite{dong2019unified}.
+Particularly, we generate two input streams: $\mathbf{H}_1$ (query) and $\mathbf{H}_2$ (context), for the decoding operation (Figure \ref{fig:2}.
 C):